 "If we forget what we did, we won't know who we are.
 I'm warning of an eradication of the American memory that could result, ultimately, in an erosion of the American spirit.
 Let's start with some basics: more attention to American history and a greater emphasis on civic ritual.
 And let me offer lesson number one about America: All great change in America begins at the dinner table.
 So, tomorrow night in the kitchen I hope the talking begins.
 And children, if your parents haven't been teaching you what it means to be an American, let 'em know and nail 'em on it.
 That would be a very American thing to do."

-Regular listeners to my show know that I am a "Reagan Democrat."
-He represented so much of what my party used to be.
-Reagan talked about the need for "a new patriotism."
+Those who know my media work know that I am a "Reagan Democrat."
+A former Democrat, President Reagan represented so much of what my party used to be.
+He talked about the need for "a new patriotism."

 As I wrote in my 2009 WND column "Tea Party: We're Reagan's New Patriots,"

 President Reagan "didn't call us to hope for more government, as President Obama does.
 Government wasn't the solution, as Reagan said over and over.
 Government was the problem, especially when led by "big government" liberals – whether Democrat or Republican.
 Reagan's hope was rooted in greater things.
 He believed in our traditions of limited government and free markets.
 He believed in an ‘Under God' America, and yes, a strong America.
 And he believed in the American people, not because we were special, but because we were uniquely free – and that made us special."

 Stop and think about all the attacks on the Tea Party, and then think about Ronald Reagan and the battles he also fought against the left.
 Reagan endured the same basic criticism, the same contempt, and the same fear-mongering -- a good thing to remember in the coming years.